 Peta is passionate about providing a voice for consumers by participating in health service planning and policy development; this involvement has broadened her perspective of the impact of the nursing industry and the long-term impact of decisions on the community and patient safety.

-Isabel Moss is a young, Queer advocate for equity in health policy, with a strong background in the disability space.
-Isabel is the Secretary of Women with Disabilities ACT and the Co-Founder of the Rainbow Bee-Eaters LGBTIQA+ Group, a community group connecting Queer Canberrans to community and providing a safe space for outdoors activities and bird conservation.
+Izzy Moss is a young, Queer advocate for equity in health policy, with a strong background in the disability space.
+Izzy is the Secretary of Women with Disabilities ACT and the Co-Founder of the Rainbow Bee-Eaters LGBTIQA+ Group, a community group connecting Queer Canberrans to community and providing a safe space for outdoors activities and bird conservation.

-Isabel is in her final year of a double degree in Science (majoring in Genetics) and Arts (majoring in Sociology) at the Australian National University, with a focus of empowering disabled people in medical policy and healthcare.
+Izzy is in their final year of a double degree in Science (majoring in Genetics) and Arts (majoring in Sociology) at the Australian National University, with a focus of empowering disabled people in medical policy and healthcare.

-Isabel has also worked in pastoral care positions at ANU, and as the Human Relations Officer for the Canberra Students Housing Cooperative.
-Her current work portfolio focuses on fundraising and donor engagement for major NGOs at Community Shapers.
+Izzy has also worked in pastoral care positions at ANU, and as the Human Relations Officer for the Canberra Students Housing Cooperative.
+Their current work portfolio focuses on fundraising and donor engagement for major NGOs at Community Shapers.

 Karen joined the Executive Committee in 2021 and has been a member of the Health Care Consumers’ Association since 2016.

 She currently works in the community sector for an organisation that supports people with mental illness and is passionate about helping others.
 Prior to her current role, Karen worked in several public service roles for over 14 years and spent about 6 of these years working on health policy.

 Through her own and her family’s various illnesses and injuries, she has had extensive experience of the health system in the ACT and New South Wales and brings this perspective to her role on the Executive Committee.